-Economists and politics analysts make their analysis based on the assumption that human beings, homo economicus, are rational agents, but that isn’t always the case.
+Economists and political analysts make their analysis based on the assumption that human beings, the so-called homo economicus, are rational agents, but that isn’t always the case.
 Our values, perceptions, biases, and emotional states make us lean in different directions, and then, a posteriori, we justify our decisions rationally.

 Democracy, the least bad form of government?

-What if someone happens to have racist, misogynist, or homophobic views and values a society in which some people are treated differently because of their race, gender, or sexual orientation?
+What if someone happens to have racist, misogynist, or homophobic views and wants to live in a society where some people are treated differently because of their race, gender, or sexual orientation?
 This has been the case throughout most of history and is still the case in many places and many people’s minds, but these values shouldn’t be acceptable anymore, and I don’t think they would enable society to grow and prosper.